robinvalk/robinvalk.github.io/content/posts/notes-on-werner-vogels-2023-re-invent-keynote.md

 ---
 title: "Notes on: AWS re:Invent 2023 - Keynote with Dr. Werner Vogels"
+author: "Robin Valk"
 date: 2023-12-04T20:00:00+01:00
 draft: false
 ---

-In [AWS re:Invent 2023 - Keynote with Dr. Werner Vogels](https://www.youtube.com/watch?v=UTRBVPvzt9w), Dr. Werner Vogels walked us through the "laws" of [The Frugal Architecture](https://thefrugalarchitect.com/).
-Ofcourse he couldn't ignore the topic of AI so they focused on that later in the talk.
-Here are my notes from the keynote.
-As the AI part didn't give me a lot of takeaways I'm mostly focusing on The Frugal Architecture.
+Today I watched the [2023 AWS re:Invent keynote by Dr. Werner Vogels](https://www.youtube.com/watch?v=UTRBVPvzt9w).
+In an attempt to get some valueable takeaways from this keynote I took some notes and wrote this blogpost out of it.
+In his keynote Dr. Werner Vogels walked us through the "laws" of [The Frugal Architecture](https://thefrugalarchitect.com/) and ofcourse discussed some AI topics.
+The AI section of the presentation didn't give me a lot of takeaways so I mostly focus on The Frugal Architecture in my notes below.

 ##  The Frugal Architecture

 > Simple laws for building cost-aware, sustainable, and modern architectures.

-Frugal architecture consists of three main topics: Design, Measure and Optimize.
-Let's go over them:
+The Frugal Architecture consists of three main topics: Design, Measure and Optimize.
+Lets discuss each with their accompanying "laws".

 ### Design